Aretha Franklin: The 'Fresh Air' Interview

 Peter Guralnick, the music critic, describes this recording, "I Never Loved A Man," as one of the most momentous takes in the history of rhythm and blues, in fact, in the history of American vernacular music.
 Now, your second single was "Respect" which is, I believe, your still most requested song.
 How did you end up singing this Otis Redding song?

 Well, I heard Mr. Redding's version of it.
 I just loved it.
 And I decided that I wanted to record it.
 And my sister Carolyn and I got together.
 I was living in a small apartment on the West Side of Detroit.
 Piano by the window, watching the cars go by, and we came up with that infamous line, the "Sock it to me!" line.
 It was a cliché of the day.
 Actually, we didn't just come up with it, it really was cliché.
 And some of the girls were saying that to the fellows, like, "Sock it to me in this way or sock it to me in that way."
 Nothing sexual, and it's not sexual.
-It was non-sexual, just a cliché line.
+It was nonsexual, just a cliché line.

 What did this song mean to you when you sang it?
 I mean, really part of the backdrop of this song [was] it was a hit during the civil rights movement, and I think, you know, respect had a lot of meanings in the song for your listeners.
 One was, you know, just the respect you wanted from a man in a relationship.
 But it also had, I think, a larger resonance with the civil rights movement, you know, a kind of larger social, cultural sense of respect.

 Yes.
 In later times, it was picked up as a battle cry by the civil rights movement.
 But when I recorded it, it was pretty much a male-female kind of thing.
-And more in a general sense, from person-to-person, "I'm going to give you respect and I'd like to have that respect back or I expect respect to be given back."
+And more in a general sense, from person to person, "I'm going to give you respect and I'd like to have that respect back or I expect respect to be given back."